CHH/CHH.github.io/_posts/2014-09-20-named-exception-constructors.markdown

 title: "Named Exception Constructors"
 date: "Sa Sep 22 16:30 +0200 2014"
 ---
-Some time ago I read a post by [Mathias Verraes](http://verraes.net) about using named constructors in object oriented PHP.
-I found this technique very practical, but underestimated in PHP projects — with the potential of making code much more readable.
+Some time ago I read [a post][named constructors] by [Mathias Verraes](http://verraes.net) about using static methods as named constructors in object oriented PHP.
+I thought that this technique very practical, and that it has the potential for making code much more readable.
+However, it can be also used to make generating Exception messages less repititive.

 [named constructors]: http://verraes.net/2014/06/named-constructors-in-php/